bebiksior/EvenBetter/README.md

 # EvenBetter v1.12
-Even Better is a simple "plugin" that enhances your Caido UI experience by adding the ability to rearrange and hide groups on the sidebar.
-Additionally, it tweaks the UI colors to make it a bit darker ;)
+Even Better is a simple "plugin" that enhances your Caido experience with a few tweaks ;)

 ## Installation
 1. Visit **Settings** and navigate to the **Developer** section